abrudz/QuadRS/README.md

 # QuadR and QuadS

+## Introduction
-These are two closely related golfing languages.
-They are barely more than thin covers for [Dyalog APL](https://www.dyalog.com/)'s ⎕R [Replace operator](http://help.dyalog.com/16.0/Content/Language/System%20Functions/r.htm) and ⎕S [Search operator](http://help.dyalog.com/16.0/Content/Language/System%20Functions/r.htm) but with some enhancements for golfing purposes.
-They are based on PCRE, but enhanced by Dyalog to include application of custom regular expressions-style transformations and arbitrary APL code (including preservation of information from call to call) on each match.
+These are two closely related golfing languages which each are barely more than thin covers for [Dyalog APL](https://www.dyalog.com/)'s ⎕R [Replace operator](http://help.dyalog.com/16.0/Content/Language/System%20Functions/r.htm) and ⎕S [Search operator](http://help.dyalog.com/16.0/Content/Language/System%20Functions/r.htm).
+These operators are based on PCRE, but enhanced by Dyalog to include application of custom regular expressions-style transformations and arbitrary APL code (including preservation of information from call to call) on each match.

+QuadR and QuadS code can in fact easily be translated to normal Dyalog APL.
+See [Arguments](https://github.com/abrudz/QuadRS#arguments) for information on how to do that.

+Feel free to contact me, [`@Adám`](https://stackexchange.com/users/3114363/ad%C3%A1m) in Stack Exchange's [APL chat room](https://chat.stackexchange.com/rooms/52405/apl) to learn more about QuadR, QuadS, and Dyalog APL.

 ## Guide